arnabc/arnabc.github.io/source/_posts/2013-07-27-how-to-write-custom-launcher-app-in-android.markdown

 <div class="github-widget" data-repo="arnabc/simplelauncher"></div>

 ---
-Note: I have developed a generic Kiosk Management Solution called [MobiLock Pro](https://mobilock.in) which has the above functionality as well as many other features.
-If you want to have a fully managed Cloud Based Kiosk solution then do check out **MobiLock Pro**.
+**Note: I have developed a generic Kiosk Management Solution called [MobiLock Pro](https://mobilock.in) which has the above functionality as well as many other features.
+If you want to have a fully managed Cloud Based Kiosk solution then do check out MobiLock Pro.**
----